Taehillah/Wellness_Circle/wellcheck/README.md

-# WellCheck Flutter Client
+# Wellness Circle Flutter Client

-A multi-platform Flutter client for the WellCheck wellbeing platform.
+A multi-platform Flutter client for the Wellness Circle wellbeing platform.
 The app targets iOS, Android, and web while speaking to the existing Node/Express backend (`http://localhost:4000` by default).
 Feature parity with the former React web client is maintained, including authentication, daily check-ins, emergency alerts, contact management, history, and an admin dashboard.

 ## Why Riverpod?
 Riverpod (with the `Notifier` API) gives us: